 You are free to use Optimize Database after Deleting Revisions manually or use the Scheduler, in which case the optimization will run automatically.
 If you want to delete all revisions, but keep them for certain posts or pages, you need to create custom field as ‘keep_revisions’ for that post/page and use the value ‘Y’ for that.

-Another useful tool at your fingertips to optimize your site’s functionality and keep your database clean is launched as WP Revisions Limit.
+Another useful tool at your fingertips to optimize your site’s functionality and keep your database clean is launched as Disable Posts Revision.
 By the application of this useful and easy to understand plugin, deciding the limitation for your WP site post revisions will be simpler than you have ever thought about it to be.

 As soon as the plugin is installed, activated and is ready to go, head over Settings, Revisions Limit, Revisions Options in your WP Dashboard and set the number of revisions you want to save for posts or pages.